 Heritage Precinct: St Kilda East

 Victorian Heritage Register: Yes, H754

-Heritage Overlay: HO96
+Heritage Overlay: HO86

 Graded as: Significant

 Citation No:

 Address: 25-27 Chapel Street, St Kilda

 Category: Residential: House, Mansion

 Style: Victorian: Renaissance Revival

 (Rondebosch), Italianate

 (Elmwood)

-Constructed: 1868 (Rondebosch) & 1880
+Constructed: 1868, 1884 (Rondebosch) & 1880

 (Elmwood)

-Designer: Crouch & Wilson (Rondebosch)
+Designer: Rondebosch - Crouch & Wilson

+(1868), Nahum Barnet (1884) Elmwood - Smith & Johnson

 Amendment: C29, C142

 Comment: Revised citation

 Significance

 'Rondebosch' is included on the Victorian Heritage Register (VHR H754) as a place of State significance.
 Please refer to the VHR citation for the statement of significance.
 The local statement of significance is as follows:

 What is significant?

-'Rondebosch', designed by Crouch & Wilson and constructed in 1868 for Israel Bloomington, at 25-27 Chapel Street, St Kilda is significant.
-It has a symmetrical front facade with an entablature and central pediment over the verandah and balcony, supported on massive Doric columns at ground level and Ionic columns above.
+'Rondebosch' and 'Elmwood' at 25-27 Chapel Street, St Kilda are significant.
+'Rondebosch', designed by Crouch & Wilson and constructed in 1868 for Israel Bloomington has a symmetrical front facade with an entablature and central pediment over the verandah and balcony, supported on massive Doric columns at ground level and Ionic columns above.
 Plain arched brackets and cast iron balustrading decorate the balcony and below polygonal bays flank the central arched entrance.
 Voussoirs and rustication emphasise the ground floor façade.
-Adjacent to 'Rondebosch' is 'Elmwood' the house constructed in 1880 for Dr. W.H. and Mrs. Embling.
-It is a two-storey mansion in the Italianate style constructed of dark brick that faces south toward Redan Street, with side entrance facing Chapel Street that has a low pointed arch supported on heavy foliate medieval columns.
-This entrance and the pointed arch windows demonstrate the Venetian Gothic revival influence.
+The 1884 addition designed by Nahum Barnet is sympathetic.
+A mature Washingtonia Palm is a notable planting in the front garden.
+To the south of 'Rondebosch' is 'Elmwood' the house designed by Smith & Johnson and constructed by 1880 for Dr. W.H. and Mrs. Embling.
+It is a two-storey mansion in the Italianate style constructed of dark brick with render dressings that faces south toward Redan Street, with the main side entrance facing Chapel Street having a low pointed arch supported on heavy foliate medieval columns.
+This entrance and the pointed arch windows with bracketed ledges demonstrate the Venetian Gothic revival influence.
 It has a single level verandah with paired posts and cast iron frieze set within a timber frame and the brick chimneys are shouldered with render dressings.
+Other details include eaves brackets.
 Non-original alterations and additions to both buildings are not significant.
 How is it significant?